 Whatever you want to call it, it is absolutely delicious and my favorite part of the artichoke!

 The fork is only there for show— I always eat the entire artichoke with my hands.

 The artichoke heart is delicious on its own or dipped in mayonnaise or aioli.

 While these whole roasted artichokes did take a long time to cook, they were definitely worth the wait!
+Once you learn how to roast whole artichokes, I don’t think you’ll go back to steaming them.
 Whole roasted artichokes are simple to prepare and simply delicious.